swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 Introducing BedTools
 ====================

-We're going to be exploring these files using a suite of tools called BedTools.
-As the name suggests, these tools all work on a particular type of file called a bed file.
-Bed files are commonly used to represent features in genomes, for example promotors, genes, centromeres etc. - essentially anything that can be identified with a particular genomic location.
 All bed files contain three columns which list the chromosome, the starting coordinate and the end co-ordinate.
 They may also include some other information, such as a name for each region, but the first three columns are always the same.
 For example, have a look at `data/cpg.bed`:
 ~~~
 head data/cpg.bed
 ~~~